When Is It Too Late to Change Your Kid’s Dumb Name?

 Most parents spend a significant amount of time considering their baby’s name, but it’s not uncommon for parents to have second thoughts about a kid’s moniker.
 Perhaps mom had a belated change of opinion about her love of Twilight well after the name Renesmee was printed on a birth certificate, or a family name took on a particularly negative second meaning following a particularly heated political exchange with a namesake uncle one drunken Thanksgiving.

-The good news is also the bad news: Nothing is permanent.
+Nothing is permanent.
 Names can change.
-It’s an inconvenient legal process that may necessitate multiple inconvenient trips to government offices, but that doesn’t mean it’s impossible or not worth the time.
+It’s an inconvenient process that may necessitate multiple inconvenient trips to social security offices, but that doesn’t mean it’s impossible or not worth the time.
 The question is when does this change become a problem for the kid?
 Babies don’t care, but young Rocketship Fahrenheit Lopez is gonna be very confused if people start suddenly calling him Pete.

-There are no extensive, conclusive reports about when a child begins to associate their name with themselves, but Dr. Amy Needham, director of the Vanderbilt University Infant Learning Lab, says “Infants’ understandings of words that people say (i.e., their receptive vocabulary) tends to precede their ability to actually say words (i.e., their productive vocabulary) by at least a few months.”
+There are no extensive, conclusive reports about when a child begins to associate their name with themselves, but Amy Needham, Ph.D., Professor of Psychology and Human Development at Vanderbilt University, says, “Infants’ understandings of words that people say (i.e., their receptive vocabulary) tends to precede their ability to actually say words (i.e., their productive vocabulary) by at least a few months.”

 Referencing the study Some Beginnings of Word Comprehension in 6-Month-Olds by Ruth Tincoff and Peter W. Jusczyk of the Johns Hopkins Department of Psychology, Needham points out that babies are able to associate the words for “daddy” and “mommy” and other familial terms by 6 months of age, even if they aren’t able to actually say them.
 So it does stand to reason that children are able to associate their names with themselves at an early age as well.